kubernetes/examples/mysql-wordpress-pd/README.md

 ## Deploy WordPress

-The following manifest describes a single-instance WordPress Deployment.
+The following manifest describes a single-instance WordPress Deployment and Service.
 It uses many of the same features like a PVC for persistent storage and a Secret for the password.
-But it also uses a different setting: `"type": NodePort`.
+But it also uses a different setting: `type: NodePort`.
 This setting exposes WordPress to traffic from outside of the cluster.

-{% include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/wordpress-deployment.yaml %}
+{% include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/wordpress-deployment.yaml %}

-1. Deploy WordPress from the `wordpress-deployment.yaml` file:
+1. Create a WordPress Service and Deployment from the `wordpress-deployment.yaml` file:

        kubectl create -f wordpress-deployment.yaml